signalfx/lambda-ruby/README.md

 require 'signalfx/lambda'
 ```

-To use the wrapper, register `source.SignalFx::Lambda::Tracing.wrapped_handler`
+To use the wrapper, put `source.SignalFx::Lambda.wrapped_handler` as the handler
-in the console, where `source` is your Ruby source file.
+in the AWS console, where `source` is your Ruby source file (when you use AWS online
+code editor the `source` is `lambda_function` and a complete handler value is
+`lambda_function.SignalFx::Lambda.wrapped_handler`).
 Then somewhere after
 your handler function definition, the function can be registered to be
 automatically traced: